survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 T> There are more options available, and you can even modify the hashing and digest type as discussed at [loader-utils](https://www.npmjs.com/package/loader-utils#interpolatename) documentation.

+W> If you are using webpack 4, be careful with `contenthash` as [it's not fully reliable](https://github.com/webpack/webpack/issues/11146).
+There `chunkhash` may be the preferable option.
+Webpack 5 provides a better solution for this.

 ### Example placeholders

 Assume you have the following configuration: